 "Why not?
 I sent them a letter saying you were allowed in the library."
 He was shocked.
 He even received a letter from the librarians saying they received it.

-"Yeah, well, apparently, the note was either "lost" or "misplaced" or burned in the fireplace, because they can't find any record of the letter," he said, sipping down the bowl of ramen broth.
+"Yeah, well, apparently, the note was either "lost" or "misplaced", because they can't find any record of the letter," he said, sipping down the bowl of ramen broth.
 "It's okay, old man.
 I got what I needed.
 You know...for the most part."
 He patted his stomach, content and full.

 Sarutobi's face darkened.
 He was rather upset that the librarians "misplaced" his letter, and were keeping Naruto out of the library.
 He would have to talk to the librarians.
 "Anyway, Naruto, why did you want those scrolls?"